kwodzicki/TAMU_Thesis_KRW/README.md

 This will help you to understand some of the LaTeX commands and what they do.

 ## Updates
 Check back periodically to make sure that you have the latest version of the template.
-Unless otherwise stated, you should only need to download the updated tamu_thesis.cls file.
+In most cases you will only need to download the updated tamu_thesis.cls file.
+However, it is a good idea to check the changes.log to see what files are required for update.
+If this confused you, just redownload the whole template.

 ## Issues
 If anyone runs into issues when using this template, please submit an issue to this page with your log file and the LaTeX code